-Let’s talk about quirks, in connection with autism spectrum conditions.
+Let’s talk about quirks, in connection with autism spectrum neurologies.
 A quirk is a little difference, or something unusual – the Cambridge English Dictionary describes it as: ‘An unusual habit or part of someone’s personality, or something that is strange and unexpected: Or, an unusual habit, or type of behaviour.’

 Being quirky is not necessarily a bad thing; it can be a trait that makes someone fantastically individual.
 Lots of people are described as being quirky, and it can be a compliment; think of all the movie stars, artists and singers that you know – it is likely that the quirky ones stick in your mind the most.

 Many people on the autistic spectrum can be described as quirky.
 They may look quite individual – sensory challenges for example may dictate an away-from-the-norm hairstyle; meanwhile, the realisation that they don’t fit into a typical mould, combined with their creativity, could influence embellishments like tattoos, fashion, hair colours and piercings.

 Autists are known for their special interests, which can be unusual or less mainstream than their peers’ interests.
 Somewhere, there is an autist with a keen eye on the life cycle of the Lesser Spotted Serbian Wood Warbler, Albanian number plates of the 1980s, and vinyl b-sides of a now-defunct record company based in Hemel Hempstead.

 Autists tend to thrive on repetition and patterns, so anything with a regular element to it appeals to the autistic brain; for example collecting certain items.
 The ‘collection’ and ‘special interest’ elements often intertwine, meaning autists develop real expertise in their area of interest.
 Read more about autistic special interests here.

 ‘We’re all a little bit autistic aren’t we…’